Fundamentals of good estate management

 - how this information will be used to improve performance

-Meet health and safety and statutory compliance requirements
+Meet health and safety requirements

 You should have policies and processes to support this.

 You should have documented safety procedures that include:

 - defined and understood responsibilities for the safety and security of staff, pupils and visitors

 - a complete understanding of your statutory compliance requirements – what you should be doing